arlonproj/arlon/docs/gen2_profiles_proposal_2.md

   ArgoCD ApplicationSets (representing Arlon apps) with the relationships defined by AppProfiles:
   - `controllers/application_controller.go`
   - `controllers/applicationset_controller.go`
+- The new logic will be eventually merged into the main controller.
+In the prototype, it is available as a separate CLI command to simplify testing: `arlon appprofile-controller`.
 The reconciliation algorithm is complex due to the number of interdependent resources.
 See [Appendix A: Reconciliation Algorithm](#Appendix-A-Reconciliation-Algorithm) for details.